 - Press down on the dough while pushing it firmly away from you.
 The dough should stretch and roll under your hand to create a shell-like shape.

 - Turn the dough over, then press into the dough with your knuckles, one hand at a time.
-This process should be carried out around 10 times.
+Repeat this process around 10 times.

-- Make back into a ball and repeat the stretching and knuckling process, using more flour if needed to prevent any stickiness.
+- Form your dough back into a ball and repeat the stretching and knuckling process, using more flour if needed to prevent any stickiness.

 - Roll the dough into a smooth ball.